hoffmanap/housingstrategy/README.md

 1. **Zero policies means zero net change, in every scenario.** A base scenario is a framing for how reform yield is counted, not a source of yield on its own.
 Selecting "Commercial Only" or "Vertical Mixed Use" with no policy checked correctly produces 0 units and 0 jobs — so every reported number is attributable to a specific policy choice, and the do-nothing baseline is a genuine counterfactual to compare against.
 2. **Adding a policy can never reduce the total.** Where two mechanisms both apply to a parcel, the model takes the larger rather than letting one replace the other.
 Earlier versions had several cases where checking an additional box lowered the citywide number — always because a value was silently replaced by a different formula instead of combined with what was already there.
-3. **The same physical capacity is never counted twice.** Where two policies describe the same square footage (parking reform and Midrise both freeing the same land, or both claiming the same ground-floor commercial space), the model takes the maximum, not the sum.
+3. **The same physical capacity is never counted twice, and yield with no construction policy behind it doesn't exist.** Where two policies would describe the same square footage (Midrise and the parking-reform unit boost both freeing the same land), the model takes the maximum, not the sum.
+Where a policy had no construction mechanism of its own but still produced yield — parking reform's standalone job formula, identical to Midrise's and firing even with no construction policy active — that yield is removed rather than deduplicated, since nothing built it.
+4. **A geographic constraint applies to what it actually governs, not to the whole parcel.** Historic district protection blocks new construction and exterior-changing policies, but not Mansion Conversion, which changes nothing external.
+An earlier version applied it as a blanket exclusion from every calculation on the parcel, which silently zeroed policies the constraint was never meant to touch.

 ---